top of page

 Magnesium supports digestion, promotes regular bowel movements, and helps reduce gut inflammation.
 A calm gut = a happy, healthier mouth.
 Talk about a tag-team!

-5. “Doing all the right things” but still feeling meh
+5. “Doing all the right things,” but still feeling off

 1. Leafy greens (spinach, kale, Swiss chard)